 We are aware that many businesses, local and national government authorities have prepared channel strategy documents or are considering preparing such papers.
-We are keen to avoid unnecessary work and duplication and to this end we are producing this paper to allow you to easily produce a strategy by either adopting this paper in its entirety or to add your own strategic direction.
+We are keen to avoid unnecessary work and duplication.
+To this end, we are writing this paper to help you produce a digital transformation strategy that fits with your own strategic direction.